Julia Smyth

 Introduction

 I was awarded funding from the National Institute of Health Research (NIHR) and Health Education England (HEE) to complete a Master of Research in 2015/2016.
 My dissertation described the influence of vision level on the way that children with severe and profound vision impairment use their hands in the first three years of life.
 The degree was awarded with distinction and I presented this research both nationally and internationally.
 In 2020, I undertook an HEE/NIHR Bridging Fellowship to further develop my research skills.
-In addition, in 2013, I completed a Postgraduate Certificate in Sensory Integration, with distinction.
+In 2013, I completed a Postgraduate Certificate in Sensory Integration, with distinction.

 I accept instructions from both claimant and defendant solicitors and insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil Procedure Rules (CPR) pertaining to expert witnesses.